gpanushka/CAESAR-CIPHER-ALGORITHM/README.md

-# PRODIGY_CS_01
+# Caesar Cipher Algorithm

-This is my first task as a Cyber Security Intern at Prodigy InfoTech where I was supposed o create a python program that can encrypt and decrypt text using the Caesar Cipher Algorithm.
+I created a python program that can encrypt and decrypt text using the Caesar Cipher Algorithm.

 I have used resources like Visual Studio Code as the text editor and used internet resources for debugging.
 The code for this task was carried out in four steps as below :